Pumpkin spice latte

-A pumpkin spice latte is a coffee drink made with a mix of traditional fall spice flavors (cinnamon, nutmeg, and clove), steamed milk, espresso, and often sugar, topped with whipped cream and pumpkin pie spices.
+A pumpkin spice latte (PSL) is a coffee drink made with a mix of spice flavors (cinnamon, nutmeg, and clove), steamed milk, espresso, and often sugar, topped with whipped cream and pumpkin pie spices.

-Starbucks began selling pumpkin spice lattes in late 2003.
-It obtained a trademark for the abbreviation PSL in 2015.
+Starbucks began selling pumpkin spice lattes in the fall of 2003.
+Initially their version did not contain any pumpkin; Starbucks modified the recipe in 2015 to satisfy demands that it be included.
+Starbucks obtained a trademark for the abbreviation PSL in 2015.
 The flavor has inspired a range of seasonal product variations.
 The pumpkin spice latte has since been offered by chains including Dunkin' Donuts and McDonald's.

 History

 Pumpkin pie has a long history in the United States, dating to its colonial era.
 Starting in the 1930s, spice companies began selling readymade pumpkin pie spice blends.
 Who first added pumpkin spice to lattes is unknown.
-In the 1990s, small coffee shops in the United States sold pumpkin spice lattes, and Tori Amos was quoted during a 1995 show played in Seattle, Washington, home of Starbucks, that she preferred her own homemade brew "that tastes like pumpkin pie.
+In the 1990s, small coffee shops in the United States sold pumpkin spice lattes.
+The singer-songwriter Tori Amos was quoted during a 1995 show played in Seattle, the home of the coffee chain Starbucks, that she preferred her homemade brew "that tastes like pumpkin pie.
 It's my own invention; it's my contribution to Halloween."

 In January 2003, Starbucks began developing its pumpkin spice latte, following the success of winter beverages such as the peppermint mocha and eggnog latte.
 During development, Starbucks' team collaborated with food scientists to create four potential seasonal beverages: a chocolate-based drink, a caramel-flavored beverage, a cinnamon-flavored option, and a pumpkin-flavored latte.
 Although the pumpkin beverage initially received mixed feedback, Dukes and the team advocated for its inclusion, ultimately approving it as the fourth option.

-To inspire the desired fall flavor profile, the development lab was decorated with autumnal items such as leaves and pumpkins, and the team sampled pumpkin pie mixed with espresso to refine the recipe.
+The development lab was decorated with autumnal items such as leaves and pumpkins, and the team sampled pumpkin pie mixed with espresso to refine the recipe.
 In late 2003, the final recipe was tested at select Starbucks locations in Vancouver and Washington, D.C., where sales exceeded expectations.
 In 2004, pumpkin spice latte was rolled out to all U.S. Starbucks locations.

 In 2013, Starbucks introduced a promotional gaming element, allowing customers to "unlock" the pumpkin spice latte at select stores by ordering it with a code prior to its official release.
-That same year, the company applied to trademark the initialism "PSL," with the trademark registered in 2015.
+That year, Starbucks applied to trademark the initialism "PSL", with the trademark registered in 2015.
 In August 2015, Starbucks modified the pumpkin spice latte recipe to include actual pumpkin and remove artificial colors.
 The updated ingredients included a "pumpkin pie–flavored syrup" made with sugar, condensed skim milk, pumpkin purée, coloring, and preservatives.
 According to the Institute of Food Technologists, the change was largely imperceptible to consumers and was implemented primarily to satisfy those who wanted real pumpkin listed among the ingredients.
 In 2017, the pumpkin spice latte became available iced or as a Frappuccino, and later that year, Starbucks introduced a pumpkin spice chai latte variant.